getify/You-Dont-Know-JS/scope & closures/ch3.md

 2. Without a name, if the function needs to refer to itself, for recursion, etc, the **deprecated** `arguments.callee` reference is unfortunately required.
 Another example of needing to self-reference is when an event handler function wants to unbind itself after it fires.

 3. Anonymous functions omit a name which is often helpful in providing more readable/understandable code.
-A descriptive name acts to self-document the code in question.
+A descriptive name helps self-document the code in question.

 **Inline function expressions** are powerful and useful -- the question of anonymous vs. named doesn't detract from that.
 Providing a name for your function expression quite effectively addresses all these draw-backs, but has no tangible downsides.
 The best practice is to always name your function expressions: